The Tools menu contains a number of functions which may be useful for authoring captions and/or descriptions.

 4. The horizontal scroll control below the waveform is shown if the waveform width (at the current zoom value) is wider than the player.

-The Presentation Mode tool puts the player in full-screen mode.
+The Presentation tool puts the player in full-screen mode.
 This can be useful for reviewing a project or for playing the media with captions and/or descriptions in a classroom or other setting where a large screen is desirable.
+In normal window sizes (not full-screen), captions are displayed for caption projects, while descriptions are displayed for description projects.

 For description projects in CADET, pressing the shortcut key while holding down the Shift key will suppress the on-screen display of the description text, thus providing a realistic, TTS-described presentation.
 (Read more about reviewing TTS descriptions.)

-1. Open the Tools menu and select Presentation Mode.
+1. Open the Tools menu and select Presentation.

 2. The screen is switched to full-screen mode.